thecoffiestcoffee/basic-ai-concepts/README.md

 # basic-ai-concepts
-This is a post that explains the concept of reinforcement learning.
+This is a post that explains basic AI concepts.